-- Long-term capital gains and qualified dividend income, even though they're taxed at the same rate for both regular tax and AMT purposes, - Accelerated depreciation adjustments and related gain or loss differences when assets are sold, and - Tax-exempt interest on certain private-activity municipal bonds.
+- Long-term capital gains and qualified dividend income, - Accelerated depreciation adjustments and related gain or loss differences when assets are sold, and - ✓ Tax-exempt interest on certain private-activity municipal bonds.
 (For an exception, see the warning on page 11.)